 Ticket: Reckless driving

-Reckless driving is right up there with drunken driving as one of the biggest offenses that will guarantee a hike in your insurance costs, says Worters.
+Reckless driving is right up there with drunken driving as one of the biggest offenses that will guarantee a hike in your insurance rate, says Worters.

 A precise definition of reckless driving varies from state to state.
 However, it generally means that you intentionally ignore the safety of other people or property.
 Violations can bring stiff penalties, including jail time.

 While speeding certainly may be a factor, you can be reckless without pushing pedal to the metal, according to NHTSA.
-At least one state, Virginia, is considering categorizing texting while driving as a form of reckless driving.
+At least one state, Virginia, has categorized texting while driving as a form of reckless driving in some cases.